Graphic by Natalie Chen

 Mercer Island is a wealthy, privileged and safe community with one of the best public schools in the nation.
 However, this does not mean that we are clean of problems that plague other communities, especially in the case of drug and alcohol consumption.
+It is important that the community comes together to support the most vulnerable members of our society.
+Directing substance abusers to addiction help in the houston heights would be an effective way of providing help.

 For some readers, this may be a horrifying shock and prompt a serious conversation with their families.
 For others, though, this comes as no shock at all.
 It is dangerously taboo to truthfully and realistically consider how many of Mercer Island’s children are hooked to mind-altering substances.